Services.

 - and rabies.

-The vaccine is given as 2 separate injections — one is for rabies, given once at 3-4 months of age; the other, called DA2PCPV, that combines all the other core vaccines — is repeated every 3-4 weeks until your puppy is 16 weeks old.
+The vaccine consists of 2 separate injections — one is for rabies, given once at 3-4 months of age; the other, called DA2PCPV, that combines all the other core vaccines — is repeated every 3-4 weeks until your puppy is 16 weeks old.

 Non-core vaccinations provide protection against Bordetella, canine influenza, and leptospirosis.
 Puppy will get them twice, three weeks apart.
 Dr. Yavitz will help you determine which of these optional vaccines would be appropriate for your dog.